syhner/betterr/README.md

 Both `betterr` and `betterrSync` are generic.

 - The callback return type must be assignable to the first generic parameter (for `data`).
-It defaults to the callback return type
+It defaults to the callback return type.
 - The second generic parameter (for error) must extend the `Error` object.
 It defaults to `Error`.

 ```ts